 We know that everything is more than just the sum of its parts, and there is surmounting evidence for a holistic systems science of the nervous system that is inclusive of cognition and consciousness; replacing the monolithic concept of psyche with an integrated systems operation of information, mind, self and life.

-‘The science of mysticism’ is in many respects synonymous with ‘the science of experience’, or a science of the imagination.
-This can include non-ordinary states of consciousness that seem entirely irrational or ‘magical’, but can also encompass feelings and emotions, and the meaning we ascribe to certain sensations or events.
+‘A science of mysticism’ is in many respects synonymous with ‘a science of experience’, or a science of the imagination.
+This can include non-ordinary states of consciousness that seem entirely irrational or ‘magical’, but can also encompass feelings and emotions, and the meaning that we ascribe to certain sensations or events.
 Such a picture could not be limited to the scope of one dominant silo, context, or a reductionist molecular theory, despite these being no less important.

 Integrating polarities forces us to find the common ground located in the grey zone.
 It suggests that we can often be left with a paradoxical perspective that accommodates both sides in a non-binary manner.
 The incompleteness of such a spectrum builds a more complete picture that helps science to tackle some of the areas that still have question marks hovering above them today.

-This includes the domain of the mind-body consciousness connection (placebo and nocebo) and the limitations of the definition of ‘non-psychoactive’ – for example caffeine and entertainment equally alter consciousness and physiologically produce alterations in the endocannabinoid system.
+This includes the domain of the mind-body consciousness connection (placebo and nocebo) and the limitations of the definition of ‘non-psychoactive’ – for example caffeine and entertainment equally alter consciousness and physiologically provoke effects in the endocannabinoid system.

 It is for this reason that some of the sources above include practices such as the ritualistic application of Kambo, which is typically considered ‘non-psychoactive’ but can still instigate ‘mystical’ experiences in participants, including ‘ego-dissolution’ and the dispersal of symptoms of depression – in line with the personal beliefs and value-orientations of the participants.